Friend-Peng/Adaptive-ArduPilot-Autopilot/README.md

 # Adaptive-ArduPilot-Autopilot
 Adaptive plug-and-play fixed-wing ArduPilot autopilot with boundary-layer (finite-time) control.
-Please refer to the technical report for the detail.
+Please refer to the technical report for the details.

 This project illustates a kind of adaptive fixed-wing autopilot which is based on version 4.0.6 of ArduPilot.
 The features of the new autopilot are:
 1. A "plug-and-play" way in ArduPilot.
 We just plugging an adaptive module into the original code instead of modifying the original PID structure in ArduPilot.